Gang-Qu/BMVC-plus/README.md

-# BMVC-
+# BMVC+
-BMVC+: An Enhanced Block Modulation Video Compression Codec for Large-scale Image Compression
+Source code of 'BMVC+: An Enhanced Block Modulation Video Compression Codec for Large-scale Image Compression' will be released.